hoangleanhtu/configurable-loadbalancer/README.md

 # k8s-port-forward-starter
-A small library to run ``kubectl port-forward svc`` from configurations.

 *Scenario*: You develop microservices and deploy all services to remote Kubernetes, and you want to run and debug one service locally, the remaining services in cloud.